Register now for the next webinar (26/02):

 Compliance purchasing: from manual processes to digital compliance management

-Traditional approach: In the past, compliance checks in purchasing were mainly carried out manually.
-Purchasing staff reviewed supplier evaluations and contracts for compliance-relevant aspects, often using checklists and paper-based procedures.
+In the past, compliance checks in purchasing were mainly carried out manually.
+Purchasing employees checked supplier evaluations and contracts for compliance-relevant aspects, often using checklists and paper-based procedures.
 Information was exchanged by email or fax and documentation was archived in physical folders.
 This approach was time-consuming and prone to human error.
 In addition, decentralized data storage made it difficult to maintain transparency and respond quickly to compliance violations.

 New: Digital compliance management